kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/05_pods/README.md

 ```

 ### Sanity check our pod

 So far we've created a single-container pod.
 This container is supposed to have the apache webserver running inside it.
 But how to do we verify that container's web service is definitely working?
 E.g. we could do a 2-step verification process:

-1. Verify that our container (and consequently our pod) is listening on the correct port.
+1.verify that our container (and consequently our pod) is listening on the correct port.

 ```bash
 nc -v pod-ip 80

 ```

-2. Try and access our containers homepage, e.g. using curl:
+1.Try and access our containers homepage, e.g. using curl:

 ```bash
 curl http://pod-ip
 ```

 If you open up a bash terminal on your macbook and tried these nc and curl commands you'll find that they fail.
 That's because Kubernetes only comes with some basic networking features out-of-the-box.
 Those networking features only makes pods accessible by:

 - Internally by logging into the primary container itself, and then use localhost
 - Internally by logging into the pods secondary container, if any